(This post may contain affiliate links. Please read our disclosure policy for more information.)

 3. Keep that lid closed

-Each time the cooler is opened, cold escapes and warm gets in, so get into the cooler only as frequently as needed.
+Each time someone opens the cooler, cold air escapes, and the warm air gets in, so get into the cooler only as frequently as needed.
 The best way to get around this is to….

 4. Bring two (or three) coolers